andrewmherren/usb_pd_controller/README.md

 ### Integration with Web Server

-This library can be integrated with any ESP8266WebServer instance:
+This library can be integrated with any ESP8266WebServer or WebServer (ESP32) instance:

+#### ESP8266 Example

 ```cpp
 #include <Arduino.h>